Aug 8, 2024

 Sleeping Seuss

 Seuss the cat loves to nap in a sunny window.
 In this case, she was sleeping with our calico, Stella, who was basically acting as a blanket.
 Oil on 8" x 8" stretched canvas.
 The edges are painted raw umber and the painting comes ready to hang.
-Available on my Daily Paintworks gallery page.
+SOLD.

 Jun 20, 2023